Darkeonz/DatabaseEksamensProjekt/README.md

 ## Which Database is better for a project like this?

 The MongoDb takes up a lot more space.
 Especially when you have several layers with arrays.
 For me it simply started swallowing my harddisk space when I inserted the data.
 There is a chance I am not storing the data correct.
 While MongoDb is known for being faster as it focuses less on the effeciency of saving data, but rather the processing speed, I feel like it won't matter for the end user in this type of project.
 The insertion into the mysql database took about 2 sec, and each query takes about 0.5 sec.
-I would pick the MYSQL database
+I would pick the MYSQL database for this type of project.